-- Use of C11 library features is unsupported. - Any community feature that is exclusively related to non-Arm architectures is not supported. - Compilation for targets that implement architectures older than Armv7 or Armv6-M is not supported. - The long double data type is not supported for AArch64 state because of limitations in the current Arm C library. - C complex arithmetic is not supported, because of limitations in the current Arm C library. - C++ complex numbers are supported with float and double types, but not long double type because of limitations in the current Arm C library.
+- Use of C11 library features is unsupported. - Any community feature that is exclusively related to non-Arm architectures is not supported. - Except for Armv6-M, compilation for targets that implement architectures lower than Armv7 is not supported. - The long double data type is not supported for AArch64 state because of limitations in the current Arm C library. - C complex arithmetic is not supported, because of limitations in the current Arm C library.

+• Complex numbers are defined in C++ as a template, std::complex.
+Arm Compiler for Embedded supports std::complex with the float and double types, but not the long double type because of limitations in the current Arm C library.